mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v2.rst

 the output workspace in wavelength.
 The algorithm will use the properties :literal:`PolarizationAnalysis`, :literal:`CPp`, :literal:`CAp`, :literal:`CRho` and :literal:`CAlpha` to run :ref:`algm-PolarizationCorrection`.
-The result will be a new workspace in wavelenght, which will override the previous one, that will be used as input to :ref:`algm-ReflectometryReductionOne` to calculate a new output workspace in Q, which in turn will override the existing workspace in Q. Note that if transmission runs are provided in the form of workspace groups, the individual workspaces will be summed to produce a matrix workspace that will be used as the transmission run for all items in the input workspace group, as illustrated in the diagram below.
+The result will be a new workspace in wavelenght, which will override the previous one, that will be used as input to :ref:`algm-ReflectometryReductionOne` to calculate the new output workspaces in Q, which in turn will override the existing workspaces in Q. Note that if transmission runs are provided in the form of workspace groups, the individual workspaces will be summed to produce a matrix workspace that will be used as the transmission run for all items in the input workspace group, as illustrated in the diagram below (note that, for the sake of clarity, the rebinned output workspace in Q, :literal:`OutputWorkspaceBinned`, is not represented but it is handled analogously to :literal:`OutputWorkspace`).

 .. diagram:: ReflectometryReductionOneAuto-v2-Groups_PA_wkflw.dot